 Hoppin’ Good News: We’re selling tickets to the Disneyland Resort!
 Take a look at our discounts on Disneyland tickets, including Park Hoppers for Disneyland Park and Disney California Adventure Park.
 Ribbit!

-The princesses are out in the morning from park opening until about 5:00 p.m. or 6:00 p.m.
-You don’t usually see them after dark except to wave to them in a parade, in Fantasmic! or at special events.
-During Mickey’s Halloween Party, many princesses including rare ones come out to greet guests.
-Here are the best spots to meet your favorite princesses at Disneyland.
+The princesses are out in the morning from park opening until about 5:00 p.m. or 6:00 p.m. (although Anna and Elsa tend to be available later).
+You don’t usually see most princcess after dark except to wave to them in a parade, in Fantasmic! or at special events.
+During some Disneyland After Dark events and Halloween parties, princesses, including rare ones, come out to greet guests.
+We can't wait to see if they appear at the new Disneyland Halloween Party, the Oogie Boogie Bash at Disney California Adventure.
+Here are the best spots and our hop tips for meeting your favorite princesses at Disneyland.

 Locations for Meeting the Princesses at Disneyland

 The Royal Hall and Fantasy Faire

 Where do you expect to meet a princess?
 Near the castle, of course.
 In Fantasy Faire’s Royal Hall (to the left of the castle), you can usually find three different princesses inside and a princess and a royal friend outside under an umbrella in Fantasy Faire.
 The lineup is always changing, but inside the Royal Hall, you might meet Snow White, Cinderella, Ariel, Jasmine or any surprise friend.
 If one of them needs to go about her duties as a princess, a different Disney character or princess will step in to take her place.

 In front of the Royal Hall, there is an umbrella where you can meet long-haired Rapunzel and Flynn Rider, Belle or Elena of Avalor.
 We've also seen Jasmine and her buddy Aladdin drop in.
 They alternate throughout the day.